RateCity.com.au

 6. P2P lending

 A simplistic way to describe peer to peer (P2P) lending is “like Uber, but for money”.
-P2P lending essentially involves one person who wants to borrow money being put in touch with someone who wants to lend money.
+P2P lending essentially involves one person who wants to borrow money being put in touch with another person who wants to lend money.

 If you’re the lender in a P2P arrangement, you can earn interest from the money you lend, almost as if you were a bank.
 While you can pick and choose the borrowers you lend to personally, there aren’t as many guarantees in place for P2P lending as there are in more traditionally structured investments or lending.